wgraymacd/2d-game-dev/README.txt

 I am building a 2D video game from scratch using:
 - ECS architecture
-- C++ and only the SFML library (will attempt using lower-level libraries later on) Ultimately, I will build a 3D game engine (or simulator, something like that), focusing mainly on the physics, math, and logic.
-I aim to master 3D math for use in games, simulators, AR/VR, etc.
+- C++ and only the SFML library (will attempt using lower-level libraries later on) Next, I will build a 3D game engine (or simulator, something like that), focusing mainly on the physics, math, and logic.
+I aim to practice 3D math and physics for use in games, simulators, AR/VR, etc.

 This Repo:
 ==========